PassawutP/PassawutP/README.md

 - ✋✋✋  Hello, people of the internet! ✋✋✋
 - My name is Passawut Prinyagul, a fellow beginner programmer and a internet surfer 🏄.
-- Right now, I am studying as a junior in the bachlor degree of information and communication engineering, which is similar to Electronics and Computer Engineering.
+- Right now, I am studying as a junior in the bachlor degree of information and communication engineering.
 - 🧑‍💻 For programming, I’m interested in writing code such with Python mostly related to Data Science and AI (I use pytorch and pandas).
 I can code website using react/ionic and know the basic of web base coding.
 - Currently, I am trying to find something interesting to do, so if you have anything interesting for me to join feel free to contact me!